-Iit’s time to scope out the best places to take advantage of this perfect hiking weather.
+It’s time to scope out the best places to take advantage of this perfect hiking weather.
 We only get so many warm sunny days after all, so the sooner you can get out there the better.
 Here in WNY we have everything from meadows, to wetlands, forests, water, and more.
-Whether you prefer a grass trail over asphalt or a pleasantly shaded forest over a beach, there’s something for everyone.
+Whether you prefer a grass trail over asphalt or a pleasantly shaded forest overlooking water, there’s something for everyone.
 If you’re not quite sure where to start, look no further, because this list has you covered.

 1. Tifft Nature Preserve